Super Bowl LIV: Pre-game ceremonies

-The game was held one week after the Calabasas helicopter crash that claimed the lives of former basketball star Kobe Bryant, his 13-year-old daughter Gianna and seven others.
+The game was held one week after the Calabasas helicopter crash that killed basketball legend Kobe Bryant, his 13-year-old daughter Gianna and seven others.
 The victims were honored in a tribute, with 49ers and Chiefs players lined up at opposite 24-yard lines in homage to Bryant's jersey number 24.
-Also honored was former All-Pro defensive end Chris Doleman, who lost his battle with glioblastoma five days earlier.
+Also honored was former All-Pro defensive end Chris Doleman, who died from glioblastoma five days earlier.

 Players and coaches selected to the NFL's 100th Anniversary All-Time Team were introduced in an on-field ceremony.
 Those living members in attendance wore red jackets with the NFL's 100th anniversary patch on them.

 Yolanda Adams performed "America the Beautiful", while Demi Lovato performed "The Star-Spangled Banner".

 Four 100-year-old World War II veterans participated in the coin toss ceremony: Colonel Charles E. McGee, Lieutenant Colonel Samuel Lombardo, Staff Sergeant Odón Sanchez Cardenas and Corporal Sidney Walton.
 McGee had the honors of presenting the coin.